Home / Career Guides / Network Administrator

 What kind of companies employ network administrators?

-What is the importance of cybersecurity in this role?
+What is the importance of cybersecurity in network administration?

 Securing the network from threats is a major responsibility of this role.
 They enact security measures such as firewalls and encryption, monitor networks for security breaches, and develop protocols for responding to incidents.
 With cyber threats constantly evolving, they must stay up-to-date on the latest risks and cybersecurity strategies.